Species:

 Viticulture:

-- Vines typically take several years (5+) before producing quality fruit
+• Vines can take several years (5+) before producing quality fruit.

 Sensory Characteristics:

-- Aroma/Flavors – Black fruit (blackberry, black raspberry, black cherry), blue fruit (blueberry, plum, prune), red fruit (red plum, red cherry)
+• Exhibits notes of black fruit (blackberry, black raspberry, black cherry), blue fruit (blueberry, plum, prune), and red fruit (red plum, red cherry).
+Can have a smoky character on the palate.

 Food Pairings: